PonzhiAghan/Breast_Cancer_MLOPS/README.md

 # Packaging the ML Model of Breast Cancer Classification

 #### Problem Statement
-- I want to develop a machine learning model to classify whether a given tumor is benign or malignant based on features extracted from breast cancer cell images.
+- Develop a machine learning model to classify whether a given tumor is benign or malignant based on features extracted from breast cancer cell images.
 - It is a classification problem where we have to predict whether a tumor is benign or malignant.

 #### Data